Heat Stroke (cont.)

 - Take frequent breaks to hydrate yourself.
 Wear hats and light-colored, lightweight, loose clothes.

-- Keep cars locked when not in use and never, ever, leave infants or children unattended in a locked car.
+- Keep cars locked when not in use and never, ever, leave infants, children or pets unattended in a locked car.

 Find the secrets to longer life.